 Membranes are fundamental to the cell theory.
 The structure of the plasma membrane allows cells to communicate with each other.
 Understanding this ability to communicate is important as scientists increasingly make use of membrane-bound receptors as sites for the action of medicinal drugs.
 Understanding how different substances enter cells is also crucial to the development of mechanisms for the administration of drugs.

-Lea rning outcomes Addi tional guidance rners should be able to demonstrate and ly their knowledge and understanding of: (a) the roles of membranes within cells and at the surface of cells To include the roles of membranes as, • partially permeable barriers between the cell and its environment, between organelles and the cytoplasm and within organelles • sites of chemical reactions • sites of cell communication (cell signalling). (b) fluid mosaic model of membrane structure the roles of its components prote AND the r clude phospholipids, cholesterol, glycolipids, eins and glycoproteins ole of membrane-bound receptors as sites e hormones and drugs can bind.
-M0.2 HSW (c) (i) factors affecting membrane structure and permeability To in clude the effects of temperature and solvents. (ii) practical investigations into factors affecting membrane structure and permeability M3.2 , M0.2, M1.1, M1.2, M1.3, M1.6, M1.11, M3.1, , M3.3, M3.5, M3.6 5, PAG8 1, HSW2, HSW3, HSW4, HSW5, HSW6 (d) (i) the movement of molecules across membranes clude diffusion and facilitated diffusion as ve methods (ii) practical investigations into the factors affecting diffusion rates in model cells proc e transport, endocytosis and exocytosis as esses requiring adenosine triphosphate (ATP) as mediate source of energy.
-M2.1 , M0.2, M0.3, M1.1, M1.2, M1.3, M1.6, M1.11, , M3.1, M3.2, M3.3, M3.5, M3.6, M4.1 3 1, HSW2, HSW3, HSW4, HSW5, HSW6
+Lear rning outcomes Addi tional guidance rners should be able to demonstrate and ly their knowledge and understanding of: a) the roles of membranes within cells and at the surface of cells To in clude the roles of membranes as: • partially permeable barriers between the cel and its environment, between organelles and the cytoplasm and within organelles • sites of chemical reactions • sites of cell communication (cell signalling). b) fluid mosaic model of membrane structure the roles of its components prote AND the re clude phospholipids, cholesterol, glycolipids, ins and glycoproteins ole of membrane-bound receptors as sites e hormones and drugs can bind. , and the second s M0.2 HSW c) (i) factors affecting membrane structure and To in clude the effects of temperature and solvents. (ii) permeability practical investigations into factors affecting membrane structure and permeability M3.2 PAG5 , M0.2, M1.1, M1.2, M1.3, M1.6, M1.11, M3.1 , M3.3, M3.5, M3.6 5 , PAG8 1, HSW2, HSW3, HSW4, HSW5, HSW6 (d) (i) the movement of molecules across membranes clude diffusion and facilitated diffusion as ve methods (ii) practical investigations into the factors affecting diffusion rates in model cells practical investigations into the factors affecting diffusion rates in model cells proce e transport, endocytosis and exocytosis as esses requiring adenosine triphosphate (ATP) a imediate source of energy.
+M0.1 , M0.2, M0.3, M1.1, M1.2, M1.3, M1.6, M1.1.

+M0.1, M0.2, M0.3, M1.1, M1.2, M1.3, M1.6, M1.11, M2.1, M3.1, M3.2, M3.3, M3.5, M3.6, M4.1 PAG8 HSW1, HSW2, HSW3, HSW4, HSW5, HSW6